 Amongst the mud, fast food and excitable indie bands at Glastonbury there is a lot of beautiful stuff, which I attempted to take pictures of (when I wasn´t queuing for the toilets, drinking copious amounts of Brothers Festival cider and/or dressing like a complete idiot.

 I’m heading to Glastonbury next week, and am so excited I’m a bit worried I’m going to burn out before I even get there.
 The amount of bands I want to see and muddy dancing I want to do means I’m going to need a mega-comfy sleeping bag to see me through the long weekend, so I was very excited when Tesco sent me a big squashy package in the post: a Gelert Lakeside Deluxe sleeping bag (£45.00).
 As I was off camping last weekend I thought I’d give it a test run and see if it was up to a hardcore week of moshing.

 Lucky enough to have a Glasto ticket?
 Planning on moshing at Reading or Leeds?
 Taking the sedate path at a family-friendly shindig?
-Wherever you are heading, take heed of my definitive list of what to take, which I have compiled from bitter experience.
+Wherever you are heading, take heed of my definitive festival packing guide which I have compiled from bitter experience.

 Missed out on Glastonbury tickets?
 Or feeling the pinch and want the outdoors experience for less?
 These beauties are the finest fests in the land, all for under 100 squids, chosen and (on the whole) personally experienced by me.
 Book tickets now and get ready for a very chilled out summer.